Spacegirlz/TrendCompass/replit.md

 # Overview

 A luxury viral content strategy generator that creates dual-track (public and private) social media playbooks for content creators.
-The system generates personalized content strategies with AI-powered recommendations, delivers them as luxury-branded PDF playbooks with CSV exports, and includes automated email delivery and CRM integration.
+The system generates personalized content strategies with AI-powered recommendations using OpenAI's GPT-4o model, delivers them as luxury-branded PDF playbooks with CSV exports, and includes automated email delivery and CRM integration.

 # User Preferences